Alvearie/hri-flink-validation-fhir/README.md

 The Flink logs are available for trouble shooting.
 They can be viewed in the Flink UI or the Kubernetes logs.
 The logs for all jobs are combined together, so you may need to search to a specific time frame or look for specific keywords.

 ## Releases
-Releases are created by creating Git tags, which trigger a Github actions build that publishes a release version in Github Packages, see [Overall strategy](SOME_NEW_URL/docs/wiki/Overall-Project-Branching,-Test,-and-Release-Strategy) for more details.
+Releases are created by creating Git tags, which trigger a Github actions build that publishes a release version in Github packages, see [Overall strategy](http://SOME_NEW_URL/docs/wiki/Overall-Project-Branching,-Test,-and-Release-Strategy) for more details.

 ## Code Overview